remiges-aniket/serversage/Application Tests/Kubernetes-deployements/high-availibility/prometheus-operator-no-helm/readMe.md

     echo "Step 1: Installing Prometheus CRDs directly..."

     # Assuming the CRD files are in a sub-directory named 'crd'
-    # The script installs CRDs into the 'serversage-db' namespace.
+    # The script installs CRDs into the 'serversage' namespace.
     # CRDs are typically cluster-scoped, but this command specifies a namespace.
     # If CRDs are truly cluster-scoped, the -n flag is ignored for those.
-    kubectl create -f ./crd/ -n serversage-db
+    kubectl create -f ./crd/ -n serversage

     echo "Done!
-Check the status with: kubectl get prometheuses -n serversage-db"
+Check the status with: kubectl get prometheuses -n serversage"
-    # Note: The Prometheus instance itself will be created in the 'prometheus' namespace later.
+    # Note: The Prometheus instance itself will be created in the 'serversage' namespace later.
     # To check for CRDs, you can use: kubectl get crds | grep 'monitoring.coreos.com'
     ```